-In our study of Esther chapter two, we look at how God allows some things to happen but that does not mean that He approves of them.
-This chapter demonstrates God's permissive will in that He will allow us to do things and will use them for good even though He doesn't like the things.
+In our study of Esther chapter two, we look at how God allows some things to happen but that does not mean that he approves of them.
+This chapter demonstrates God's permissive will in that he will allow us to do things and will use them for good even though he doesn't like the things.

 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.